Groghal/CommandLinePlus/README.md

-# GuiLine
+# CommandLinePlus.GUI

-GuiLine is a Windows Forms GUI generator for [CommandLineParser](https://github.com/commandlineparser/commandline).
+CommandLinePlus.GUI is a Windows Forms GUI generator for [CommandLineParser](https://github.com/commandlineparser/commandline).
 It automatically creates user-friendly graphical interfaces for your command-line applications.

 ## Features